reshamas/reshamas.github.io/_posts/2019-08-03-nairobi-wimlds-2019-scikit-learn-sprint-impact-report.md

 ## Sprint Participants' Background

+To ensure that attendees had some knowledge of Python and scikit-learn, a brief application form was used.
+Attendees did not have to be experienced Git users, but some experience was helpful.

 Most attendees at these sprints were new to open source.
 The scikit-learn facilitator, [Adrin Jalali](https://www.linkedin.com/in/adrinjalali/), identified issues that were [labeled](https://github.com/scikit-learn/scikit-learn/labels) "easy" or "good first issue" prior to the event so participants could review and become familiar with them.
 Prep work for the event included reviewing the [Contributing](https://scikit-learn.org/stable/developers/contributing.html) documentation.

 About 40 people attended the sprint.
 The group was evenly split by gender: 50% women and 50% men.

 ## Impact Report for WiMLDS Scikit-learn Sprint